thejustinwalsh/gatsby-astroturf-tailwind/README.md

 ![theme-preview](https://raw.githubusercontent.com/thejustinwalsh/gatsby-astroturf-tailwind/main/src/images/theme-preview.png)

-Kick-off your project with this amped-up gatsby-default-starter using [astroturf](https://github.com/4Catalyzer/astroturf) and [tailwindcss](https://tailwindcss.com/).
+Kick-off your project with this amped-up version of the [gatsby-starter-default](https://github.com/gatsbyjs/gatsby-starter-default) starter using [astroturf](https://github.com/4Catalyzer/astroturf) and [tailwindcss](https://tailwindcss.com/).
 This starter ships with modified Gatsby configuration files and the solid examples you might need to get up and running blazing fast with the blazing-fast app generator for React.

 _Have another more specific idea?
 You may want to check out Gatsby's vibrant collection of [official and community-created starters](https://www.gatsbyjs.com/docs/gatsby-starters/)._